Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

 # **Premise**
-A permissionless leverage trading platform for any token on the EVM, based on Dexhune-P.
+A leverage trading platform for any token on the EVM, based on Dexhune-P.

 # **General**
-The system is made up of (6) contracts; `Shock Space Agent` (SSA) - `Shock Space Drive` (SSD) - `Shock Space Liquidity` (SSL) - `Cross Space Drive` (CSD) - `Cross Space Coordinator` (CSC) and `Shockhopper`.
+The system wraps around existing MFP contracts but makes adjustments to MFP-Agent - MFP-Listing and MFP-Liquidity to allow multiple "routers" in the form of  SS-IsolatedDriver (SSD) and SS-CrossDriver (CSD) which are standalone contracts alongside the existing MFP-Router.

+Other contract(s) include:  `Shockhopper`.

-## **Paper Tokens**
+## **SS-Listing**
-Paper tokens are standard ERC-20s built into each SSD with some custom functions.
-Each SSD creates a pair of `STABLE` and `Token-1` Papers.

-Papers cannot be transfered, or transfered from, they can only be used to create or close positions on the respective listing.
+Same as MFP-Listing but with a few key differences:

+### **Data**
+- Routers

+Stores the valid SS-Router - SSD and CSD addresses that can call `transact` and `update`.
+Set oncw by the SSA.

+- longPayout

+Each long payout transaction is formatted as:

+LongPayoutStruct

+Maker Address: Router (address),
+Recipient Address: (address),
+Required:  (`TOKEN-0`),
+Filled : (uint256),
+Order ID: (uint256),
+Status: (uint8),

+"Required" specifies an amount in Token-0 that the order requires to be filled, unlike regular orders this does not take max/min price, just a pure amount to be sent.

+"Filled" in this case specifies how much of the "Required" has been paid out in partial settlement and therefore how much is left.

+- shortPayout

+Each short payout transaction is formatted as:

+ShortPayoutStruct

+Maker Address: Router (address),
+Recipient Address: (address),
+Required:  (`TOKEN-1`),
+Filled : (uint256),
+Order ID: (uint256),
+Status: (uint8),

+- shortPayoutByIndex

+A mapping that tracks short payouts, is added to when new short payout orders are created.
+Can be queried by index.
+Is never cleared.

+- longPayoutByIndex

+Same as "shortPayoutByIndex"

+- userPayoutIDs

+A mapping that stores the IDs of payout transactions per address.
+Is added to when a new payout is created, can be queried by address.

 ### **Functions**
-- balanceOf

-Returns the Paper balance of a target address.

-- decimals
+- ssUpdate

-Returns the Paper's decimals (should be the same number as the `real` token).
+Similar to update but creates a long or short payout entry.

-## **Shock Space Drive**
+## **SS-Liquidity**
-The shock Space drive is similar to `Pairing Foundry`, with a few added functions.
+Similar to MFP-Liquidity but each "withdrawal" takes a 10% fee to the tax collector.
+Moreover; x liquidity providers are entitled to y fees, and vice versa.

 ### **Data**
-- liquidityAddress

-Stores the address of the Liquidity contract, set by the SSA.

-- xBalance

-Stores the listing's `STABLE` balance, is updated by each order.

-- yBalance

-Stores the listing's `Token-1` balance, is updated by each order.

-- TOKEN

-Stores the `Token-1` contract address, set by the SSA.

-- STABLE
+- Routers

-Stores the `STABLE` contract address, set by the SSA.
+Stores the valid SS-Router - SSD and CSD addresses that can call `transact` and `update`.

-- Agent
+- taxCollector

 Stores the Agent contract address, set by the SSA.

+## **Shock Space Agent**
+The `Shock Space Agent` (SSA) is responsible for creating new `SS-Listing` and `SS-Liquidity` contracts and recording their associated details.

+### **Functions**
+- listToken

+Similar to equivalent on MFP but sets SSD and CSD addresses as routers.
+Along with setting tax collector address, tokens, listingID and router.

+- listNative

+Similar to equivalent on MFP but with SS specific changes.

+- determineCollector (ownerOnly)

+Determines the tax collector address that is passed to new liquidity contracts, can be reset.

+- setIsolatedDriver

+Determines the SSD address, is used as one of the passed routers for new listings.
+In total 3 routers are set.

+- setCrossDriver

+Same as setIsolatedDriver but for CSD address.

+- queryByAddress

+A mapping that returns up to (maxIteration) index numbers that store a specific token(a or b) address.
+Each additional (maxIteration) indexes require a `step` to be queried.

+- queryByIndex

+Returns the full details of an SSD or CSD validation Index slot by its index number.

+- transferOwnership (ownerOnly)

+Contract is ownable, ownership can be transferred.

+### **Data**
 - taxCollector

-Stores the address of the tax collector.
-Set by the SSA.
+Stores the address of the fee collector.

+## **SS-Router**
+Same as the MFP-Router but can execute payout orders in SS-SettlementLibrary or SS-LiquidLibrary.

+## **SS-IsolatedDriver**
+The shock Space drive is similar to an MFP-Listing and Router.
+It holds data about positions and executes position entry or exit via the SS-Listing and Liquidity which it validates from the agent.

+### **Data**
-- Name
+- agent

-Stores the ticker of `Token-1` + `(Isolated)`.
+Stores the address of the SSA where listings are validated before position entry.

-Example;

-`USD - TKN (Isolated)`.

-Set by the SSA.

-- Price

-Stores the latest price, is updated after every order - settlement - position entry or close.

-- HistoricalPrice

-Stores all older prices + time/date stamp,  is added-to after every order - settlement - position entry or close.

-- historicalMarketCap

-Stores all older mcap + time/date stamp, is added-to after every order - settlement - position entry or close.

-- historicalSellVolume

-Same as on `Pairing Foundry`

-- historicalBuyVolume

-Same as on `Pairing Foundry`

-- Interest
+- historicalInterest

-Stores all older IO (open interest) entries + time/date stamp,  is added-to after every order - settlement - position entry or close.
+Stores all older IO (open interest) entries + time/date stamp,  is added-to after every position entry or close.

 `IO` is just all margin in shorts vs longs at any particular point in time.
 Stored as; `uint256, uint256`.
 (Short IO, Long IO).

-- historicalXFees

-Stores all xFees collected and never decreases the stored data, only adds to it as fees are collected.
-Stores prior total fee height along with index and timestamp.

-- historicalYFees
+- historicalInterestHeight

-Stores all yFees collected and never decreases the stored data, only adds to it as fees are collected.
-Stores prior total fee height along with index and timestamp.
+Stores the total number of historical interest entries.

 - positionDetails